oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 Salary and cost-of-living measures originate from different organisations and are produced using different methodologies.
 OECD wage estimates are based on official economic and labour statistics, whereas Numbeo's cost-of-living measures are compiled using its own price-data methodology.
 Joining these datasets enables useful exploratory comparisons, but the resulting metrics should not be interpreted as official OECD affordability measures.

 **2) PPP adjustment and cost-of-living measurement** OECD salaries used in this analysis are already expressed in PPP-adjusted USD, meaning differences in national price levels are partially incorporated into the salary measure.
-Dividing a PPP-adjusted salary by a separate Cost of Living Index therefore creates an exploratory comparative score rather than a pure economic measure of affordability.
+Dividing a PPP-adjusted salary by a separate Cost of Living Index therefore creates an exploratory comparative score rather than a direct measure of affordability.

 **3) Dataset coverage and time period**
  The analysis was limited to countries available in both the OECD salary dataset and the Numbeo Cost of Living dataset.
 Countries that could not be matched between the two sources were excluded, reducing the overall sample size.
 In addition, the analysis uses 2024 data only and therefore does not capture changes in salaries, living costs or purchasing power over time.